CivicDataLab/NLP-Experiments-with-Judicial-Data/POCSO/README.md

 ## Directory Tree:
 1. [PDF_Txt_Conversion](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/PDF_Txt_Conversion.ipynb): Codebook to convert PDFs into TXT format.
 2. [POCSO_filter](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/Filtering_POCSO_Cases.ipynb): Codebook that details how 51 POCSO judgments were filtered from the 1764 POCSO judgments available in Assam.
 3. [OpenNyAI_Summarize](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/OpenNyAI_Summarize.ipynb): Codebook that summarises judgment texts using OpenNyAI's Extractive Summariser.
-4. [POCSO_Experiment_Judgments](https://github.com/CivicDataLab/NLP_Justice/blob/main/POCSO/POCSO_Experiment_Judgements): Directory containing the 51 POCSO judgments sampled and their summaries generated using OpenNyAI's summariser.
-5. [Data](https://github.com/CivicDataLab/NLP_Justice/tree/main/POCSO/Data): Directory of all POCSO case orders from Assam - divided district wise.
-It also contains the metadata extracted from eCourts for each case.
-6. [pocso_analysis_datasets_1221](https://github.com/CivicDataLab/NLP_Justice/tree/main/POCSO/pocso_analysis_datasets_1221): Directory containing datasets created by the JusticeHub on analysing POCSO cases in Assam.
+4. [pocso_analysis_datasets_1221](https://github.com/CivicDataLab/NLP_Justice/tree/main/POCSO/pocso_analysis_datasets_1221): Directory containing datasets created by the JusticeHub on analysing POCSO cases in Assam.
 Datasource: [Link](https://justicehub.in/dataset/data4justice-unpacking-judicial-data-to-track-implementation-of-the-pocso-act-in-assam-delhi-haryana)
-7. [Results](https://github.com/CivicDataLab/NLP_Justice/tree/main/POCSO/Results): This directory contains all results generated during the experiment.
+5. [Results](https://github.com/CivicDataLab/NLP_Justice/tree/main/POCSO/Results): This directory contains all results generated during the experiment.

+The 51 judgments used in the experiment are not shared here for privacy concerns.
+They can be made available on request.
+Please send an email to info@justicehub.in

 ## How to run this experiment?